morningred88/Power-BI/Shaping_Data/PowerBI_Query_Editor.md

 Our goal is transform the current table in Unpivot_Demo.csv to a rectangular table: Each matrix as column, each observation as row.
 We want to transform it to a table that has three columns, Year, Unit Sales, Total Revenue, that give us the format we can take to the model and analyze.

+### Table transformation by pivoting/unpivoting

+* Add headers: Transform tab> Use First Row as Headers
+* Select first column, Transform tab>Unpivot columns, select unpivot other columns.
+Now year column is correct, but we still need to pivot unit sales and Total Revenue to columns
+* Select first column, select Pivot column, value column: value
+* Rename column header from Attribute to Year